Azure/AKS-Landing-Zone-Accelerator/Scenarios/Testing-Scalability/README.md

 ###  Run your first Load Test with Azure Load Testing

 1. (For your information only) We will use [Azure Load Testing](https://learn.microsoft.com/azure/load-testing/overview-what-is-azure-load-testing) in the following steps.
 This takes a [Apache JMeter](https://jmeter.apache.org/) test plan as input to simulate load on workloads running on the Azure platform.
-You can use the JMeter GUI (see screenshot) to define a testplan; in this tutorial, we will use a predefined test plan.
+You can use the JMeter GUI (see screenshot) to define a test plan; in this tutorial, we will use a predefined test plan.

    ![](img/035_load-test_jmeter.png)